History of the Brooklyn Nets: 2018–2023: Return to success, the Durant and Irving era

 The 2022–23 season started poorly for the Nets.
-On November 1, 2022, Jacque Vaughn was named interim head coach after the Nets and Steve Nash parted ways.
-At the time of Nash's departure, the Nets had a 2-5 record and were 13th place in the Eastern Conference.
+On November 1, 2022, Jacque Vaughn was named interim head coach after the Nets and Nash parted ways.
+At the time of Nash's departure, the Nets had a 2–5 record and were 13th place in the Eastern Conference.
 On November 3, the Nets suspended Irving for at least five NBA games due to his failure to "unequivocally say he has no antisemitic beliefs" and said that he is "currently unfit to be associated with the Brooklyn Nets."
 On November 9, Vaughn was announced as permanent head coach.
 On November 20, Irving would return to play after serving an eight-game suspension.
 On December 17, Irving would make the first game-winning buzzer beater of his career in a 119–116 win over the Toronto Raptors.
 On December 21, the Nets would lead the shorthanded Golden State Warriors 91–51 at halftime.
 To date, the Nets' 91-point performance was the third-highest number of points scored by a team in a first half in NBA history.
-From November 27, 2022 to January 8, 2023, the Nets would have an 18–2 record, their winningest record in a 20-game stretch in franchise history.
+From November 27, 2022, to January 8, 2023, the Nets would have an 18–2 record, their winningest record in a 20-game stretch in franchise history.
 On February 3, 2023, Irving requested a trade after failure to agree on a contract extension with the Nets organization.
 He was subsequently traded to the Dallas Mavericks for Spencer Dinwiddie, Dorian Finney-Smith, a first-round pick, and two second-round picks.
 In the aftermath, Durant again requested a trade, and was sent to the Phoenix Suns for Mikal Bridges, Cameron Johnson, four first-round picks, and one pick swap.
 On February 8, Cam Thomas became the youngest player in NBA history to score 40 or more points in three consecutive games.
 On March 3, the Nets overcame a 28-point deficit to defeat the Celtics 115–105.
 It was the largest comeback of the 2022–23 season and the first time the Nets beat the Celtics in 10 head-to-head matchups.
+The Nets were swept in the first round of the playoffs by the Philadelphia 76ers.